 Environmental Resilience

-The part utilizes an aerodynamically curved facade, which significantly increases the structure's wind resistance, and the use of breaks in the facade itself allows for the interior to self-regulate in temperature.
+The part features an aerodynamically curved facade, which significantly enhances the structure's wind resistance.
+The use of breaks in the facade itself allows the interior to self-regulate its temperature.

 Model Photos

-Stage Two of the project was to design a small structure that utilizes the Stage One prototype unit (two-sided envelope membrane) as a larger collective enclosure system component.
+Stage Two of the project involved designing a small structure that utilizes the Stage One prototype unit (two-sided envelope membrane) as a component of a larger collective enclosure system.
 The small structure would be located in my selected ecology from Stage One, Bolsa Chica.
 The program for the small structure is an artist-in-residence live/work space modeled after the National Parks Art Foundation program.
-The small structure would serve as a multi-disciplinary artist-in-residence live/work space for short-term stays (30-60 days), serving as a contemplative space for creative research away from the distractions of normal life.
+The small structure would serve as a multidisciplinary artist-in-residence live-work space for short-term stays (30-60 days), providing a contemplative environment for creative research away from the distractions of everyday life.

-My approach reflects the original intention of industrial reuse reflected in the project's first stage, reutilizing pumpjack components for the structural support systems within the small structure itself.
-The structure has a unique two-layer exterior system, including the original horizontal steel membranes from the panel design and a layer of glass to enclose the structure, as well as an open-air bottom half to allow for the passage of air through the structure.
-The artist's work area is synchronous with the patterns of the steel exterior, forming into the working desk itself and existing on a rotating axis, allowing the desk itself to merge onto the sundeck, allowing the interior workspace to expand into the marsh.
+My approach reflects the original intention of industrial reuse, as reflected in the project's first stage, which involves reutilizing pumpjack components for the structural support systems within the small structure itself.
+The structure features a unique two-layer exterior system, comprising the original horizontal steel membranes from the panel design and a layer of glass to enclose the structure, as well as an open-air bottom half that allows air to pass through the structure.
+The artist's work area is in sync with the patterns of the steel exterior, forming the working desk itself and existing on a rotating axis.
+This allows the desk to merge with the sundeck, expanding the interior workspace into the marsh.

 Structure Axon